ibm-cloud-docs/bare-metal/troubleshooting_cannot_access_cPanel.md

 You can check the cPanel status.
 You can also stop and restart the service if required.
 {: tsResolve}

-Log in to your server and run the following commands.
+Log onto your server and run the following commands.

-1. Check the service status by using the following command.
+1. First, check the Service Status

    ```
    service cpanel status